Why Do Members of The Church of Jesus Christ of Latter-day Saints Do Baptisms for the Dead?

 What are baptisms for the dead?

 Jesus taught the importance of baptism when He said, “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God” (John 3:5).
-Faithful Church members can be baptized on behalf of those who have died without being baptized.
+Faithful Latter-day Saints can be baptized on behalf of those who have died without being baptized.
 These baptisms are performed in holy Church buildings called temples.
 Participants dress in white and are baptized by immersion as a proxies for people who have died.
 These baptisms must be performed by someone who holds the proper priesthood authority of God.

 Who do we do these baptisms for?